 Dear Ms. Vicki,

-My husband is part of the Georgia National Guard.
-He wants to go on active duty, so he spoke to an Air Force recruiter.
-She said would call him back once she gets some paperwork for him.
+She said would call him back once she got some paperwork for him.
 Everything seemed OK.

 Now there are court dates and child protection issues, as well as the battle of the parents over custody.

-While I think my husband should continue with his plans to go on active duty, he is afraid that if he does the court would use that against his gaining custody of his daughter.
+While I think my husband should continue with his plans to go on active duty, he is afraid the court would use that against his gaining custody of his daughter.

 I feel like they would need to consider the fact that this is his career and that this is how he will support his family.
 Is it wrong for me to feel this way?